Mixed-Integer Programming for the ROADEF/EURO 2020 challenge: Introduction

 \section{Introduction}

-For 22 years and 12 editions, the ROADEF optimization challenge has provided a platform for industry practitioners and academic researchers to share and compete on practical optimization problems.
-The ROADEF 2020 challenge~\cite{manuel_ruiz_roadef_2020} presents a problem coming from RTE's maintenance planning.
-RTE operates the french electric power grid.
-Reliability is paramount, and the maintenance must take into account the risk of the operation for the grid's integrity.
-In order to model the uncertainty affecting the energy industry, RTE ran many different scenarios.
-The challenge problem is to find a maintenance schedule taking into account the risk for the given scenarios.
+The ROADEF 2020 challenge presents a problem arising from RTE's maintenance planning~(\cite{manuel_ruiz_roadef_2020}).
+RTE is the company that operates the french electric power grid: reliability is crucial, and any maintenance operation must take into account the risk of the operation for the grid's integrity.
+The challenge problem is to find a maintenance schedule taking into account the predicted risk for the power grid.